 - Cork extraction process does not harm trees.

-- Can be used over radiant heat systems
+- It can be used over radiant heat systems.

 - Cork flooring systems can be installed like regular ceramic or glass mosaic tile.

 - It can be installed on uneven surfaces.

-- Can be installed over existing flooring systems such as wood or linoleum
+- Cork can be installed over existing flooring systems such as wood or linoleum.

-- Excellent material to be used on retrofitted buildings
+- It is an excellent material to be used on retrofitted buildings.

 - Great performance under heavy furnishings.

 - It offers a warm walking surface.

-- Can be used as underlayment layer for ceramic, wood or stone
+- It can be used as underlayment layer for ceramic, wood or stone.

 - Cork has superior sound attenuation characteristics.

 - Don't worry about scratches; they will become part of the material pattern.

-- Can be installed using glue or the tongue and groove installation method
+- It can be installed using glue or the tongue and groove installation method.

 Cork flooring systems can offer you some great benefits, but there are also some limitations to its use.

 - Some additions to cork flooring can result in a less than eco-friendly product.

 - There's a limited palette of colors to choose from.

 - It must be sealed every five years to keep its waterproof characteristics.

 - It can be stained by oil, dirt, and spills if not properly protected, so it is not the best floor to have in a kitchen.

 - If you are remodeling a kitchen, it will be ideal if you install the cabinets first and then the cork, as the weight of the cabinets can eventually create dents in the cork.